All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Also drink chamomile tea for weight loss.
+Chamomile tea is also drunk for weight loss.

-How does chamomile for weight loss?
+How does chamomile work for weight loss?

 Hot or cooled tea (150-200 ml) or decoction (100 ml) should be drunk in the morning before breakfast or before the main meal (lunch).

-Some herbalists recommend a combination of plants such as chamomile, St. John's wort, immortelle, and birch buds for weight loss (in proportions 2: 1: 1: 1).
+Some herbalists recommend a combination of plants such as chamomile, St. John's wort, immortelle and birch buds for weight loss (in proportions 2:1:1:1).

 Application for children

-Chamomile is considered safe for a child of any age and is used for functional disorders of the stomach in children, for colic or bladder problems.[11]
+Chamomile is considered safe for children of any age and is used for functional stomach upset in children, colic, or bladder problems.[ 11 ]

 Use during pregnancy